- Adverse reaction or problems related to anesthesia, sedation or medications, such as an allergic reaction and problems with breathing.

 How will I feel after the esophagoscopy?

-After the procedure, you may have a sore throat, bloating, gas, and cramping.
+You may have a sore throat, bloating, gas, and cramping after the procedure.
 These symptoms should be mild and brief.
-If they are not improving rapidly or are getting worse, call your doctor.
-You might also feel a little drowsy for about 24 hours from the anesthesia or sedative you were given.
+Call your doctor if they are not improving rapidly or are getting worse, because this can be a sign of a complication.
+You might also feel a little drowsy for about 24 hours from the anesthesia or sedative.

 When can I go home?

 You will need to stay in the doctor’s office, surgical outpatient facility, or hospital for a short period of time after your esophagoscopy.
 The length of time varies depending on your age, general health, and the specific type of procedure and anesthesia used.

 If you are sedated, your doctor will discharge you home when you are alert, breathing effectively, and your vital signs are stable.
 This generally takes an hour or two, depending on the type of sedation.
 You will not be able to drive for about 24 hours after sedation.
 You will need a ride home from your procedure.
 Someone should stay with you for a day or so because you may still be a bit drowsy.